orgmycology/astropy_report/sections/4_improving_participation.md

 ## Barriers to Contribution

 We asked participants specifically about barriers they had to using or contributing to the Astropy project and `astropy` software.
-These barriers ranged from technical to community and more broadly systemic barriers to how sofware development is credited in academic communities.
+These barriers ranged from technical to community and more broadly systemic barriers to how software development is credited in academic communities.

 Some areas to explore changes in how Astropy works could be around how first  contributions take place, and what can be done to remove barriers to the first contribution made in the community.